jsalfity/task_decomposition/README.md

 ```

 ### Running downloaded demo_v141.hdf5 files and generating data
+(This data is not used in the IROS paper)
 Go to the robomimic site to download data: https://robomimic.github.io/docs/datasets/robomimic_v0.1.html.
 (Note that this currently only seems to work with Safari broswer).
 Place the downloaded hdf5 files in the respective `data/robomimic` folder.